IRTF-HRPC/drafts/draft-feminism.md

 ### 3.2.
 Usage of technology

 Beyond content, access implies the possibility to use, which means code, design, adapt and critically and sustainably use ICTs.
 As almost 75% of connected individuals are placed in the Global South
-[Sengupta and Bouterse], technology is developped mainly in rich countries [reference] where student quotas and jobs are filled mainly by men [reference].
+[Whose Knowledge?], technology is developped mainly in rich countries where student quotas and jobs are filled mainly by men.

 The concept of 'Internationalization' [rfc6365] refers to the practice of making protocols, standards, and implementations usable in different languages.
 This is a first step to democratize the development of technology, allowing its implementation in non-English-speaking countries.

 However, there is still a long way to go in terms of inclusion of more diverse populations in the spaces of technology development and definition of protocoles and standards for the Internet infrastructure [rfc7704].
 The presence of gendered subjects in the IETF RFCs and drafts archive demonstrates stereotyped male and feminine roles.
-On the other hand, the generalized mention of agents - as universal subjects - in those documents, ignores the existence of other corporealities, which includes non binary identities or with a marked physical difference [reference].
+On the other hand, the generalized mention of agents - as universal subjects - in those documents, ignores the existence of other corporealities, which includes non binary identities or with a marked physical difference.

 Building and engineering critical internet technology is a component of 'usage'.
 There are challenge the cultures of sexism and discrimination in all spaces, some of which can be found in existing RFCs
 [draft-terminology, others].